 What is Hypercalcemia?

 Hypercalcemia is a condition that is defined by having too high of calcium levels in the blood.
 Hypercalcemia can originate from several sources.
-It is certainly possible to experience hypercalcemia by consuming too many calcium supplements, and certain diseases can also lead to high calcium levels in the blood, but the vast majority of the time, hypercalcemia the result of thyroid dysfunction, a condition known as parathyroidism.
-The thyroid gland produces the hormones that regulate calcium in the body.
+It is certainly possible to experience hypercalcemia by consuming too many calcium supplements, and certain diseases can also lead to high calcium levels in the blood, but the vast majority of the time, hypercalcemia the result of thyroid dysfunction, a condition known as hyperparathyroidism.
+The parathyroid gland produces the hormones that regulate calcium in the body.
 If those hormone levels are out of whack, calcium can be released from the bones into the blood.
 This will weaken bone structure and can cause other problems too.
 Symptoms of hypercalcemia include lethargy, mental imbalance, weakness, dehydration, constipation, nausea, diarrhea, and even heart arrhythmia.
 When chronic constipation is associated with thyroid disorders, it is often attributable to hypercalcemia.

 Calcium supplements that contain calcium citrate and calcium carbonate are not very efficient and, by some estimates, only 1-2% of the calcium in these forms will ever even reach your bones.
 Much of it is cast off into soft tissues throughout the body to form calcium deposits and even calcium phosphate shells around nanobacteria, which are then protected against the body’s immune response.
 This may lead to chronic irritation and plaque formation.